wclr/cycle-hmr/README.md

 }
 ```

+You can also use only specific stream library plugin: `"cycle-hmr/rx"`

 If you don't use `include/exclude` options, no modules will be processed by default.
 But you can mark files individually with comment on the top:
  ```js